Mikaela/mikaela.github.io/n/telegram.md

 ---
 title: Telegram language links
-excerpt: This page contains link lists to change language of Telegram clients.
+excerpt: You have ended up to my note-to-self on languages of Telegram that I care about (as /setlanguage/xx[<-beta>] is so difficult to remember)?
 layout: mini
 permalink: /n/telegram.html
 redirect_from: /r/telegram.html